hainayanda/Artisan/Example/Pods/Pharos/README.md

 }
 ```

-## Multiple observer
+## Multiple observers

-By design the Observable will have one main relay which only consist of one observer.
+By design, the Observable will have one main relay which only consists of one observer.
-So if you set observer closure multiple time on Main Relay, it will only replace it but not add a new one:
+So if you set observer closure multiple times on Main Relay, it will only replace it but not add a new one:

 ```swift
 class MyClass {